-The Collaborative Sovereign Engagement on Climate Change is a pilot PRI-led investor initiative to support governments to act on climate change.
+The Collaborative Sovereign Engagement on Climate Change is an investor-led, PRI-coordinated initiative to support governments to act on climate change.

-The initiative’s aim is for investors to work collaboratively to support governments to take all possible steps to mitigate climate change, in line with the Paris Agreement.
+The initiative’s aim is for investors to work collaboratively to support governments to take all possible steps to mitigate climate change, in line with investors’ fiduciary duty to mitigate financial risk and maximise long-term value of assets.
+This includes supporting countries to hold the increase in global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit this to 1.5°C, consistent with their commitments to the Paris Agreement .

 Why is this collaborative engagement needed?

-Climate change poses a material threat to investor portfolios.
-Through sovereign engagement, global investors are seeking to reduce their exposure to risks associated with a failure to rapidly transition to a net zero global economy, including to:
+Climate change issues are a material threat and generational opportunity for investor portfolios.
+Through sovereign engagement, global investors seek to reduce risk associated with worsening global heating and maximise the opportunities arising from the transition to a net-zero global economy, including where related to:

 • The value of sovereign debt investments;